emard/esp32s3-jtag/README.md

     ATTRS{idVendor}=="303a", ATTRS{idProduct}=="1001", \
     GROUP="dialout", MODE="666"

+Using arduino serial monitor or any other serial terminal we can enable or disable jtag:

+    0 disable JTAG and turn LED OFF
+    1 enable  JTAG and turn LED ON

 It detects FPGA chip ID so JTAG hardware works.
 But there's some incompatibility issues with generated .svf file and openocd.
 We are close